daoquan1002/Disable-MiSound-Magisk-Module/README.md

-# Disable-MiSound---Magisk-Module
-The most realistic sound
+# Disable MiSound - Magisk Module

+This module will help you turn off everything related to MiSound to bring the most realistic sound feeling.

+For Xiaomi devices only